 schedule outlined at the beginning of the Residency will be followed each semester so there can be consistency in a collaborative learning environment.

 Can I have a ministry focus in my seminary training?

 Residents will complete the core classes of a Master’s level theological degree in concert with their cohort.
 However, if a Resident would like to take additional classes at their own at expense during mini terms, a longer focus can be arranged in advance with the church and seminary.

 When will candidates be notified if they have been selected to participate in the Ministry Residency and when will it begin?

-Applications will be received beginning March 31st.
+Applications will be received through March 31st.
 Resident selection will be completed and announced by May 31st.
 Residents will begin Year 1 of the Residency on August 1st.

 How many Residents will be selected?

 Each year, a maximum of 2 candidates will be selected to participate in FHBC’s Ministry Residency.